talhaanwarch/doc_chat/README.md

 * The chatBot uses a Retriever-Generator base module to reduce costs.
 The Retriever fetches the text of concern while the Generator creates a response from the fetched content.
 * OpenAI GPT3.5, and open-source models are supported
 * Embeddings are created  and stored in a Milvus vector database.
-* History is stored in SQLite
+* History is stored in PostgreSQL

 ## Prerequisite
 * Install [docker engine](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)